Lossy Coding of Correlated Sources over a Multiple Access Channel: Necessary Conditions and Separation Results: Abstract

 \section{Abstract}

-Lossy communication of correlated sources over a multiple access channel is studied.
-First, lossy communication is investigated in the presence of correlated decoder side information.
-An achievable joint source-channel coding scheme is presented, and the conditions under which separate source and channel coding is optimal are explored.
-It is shown that separation is optimal when the encoders and the decoder have access to a common observation conditioned on which the two sources are independent.
-Separation is shown to be optimal also when only the encoders have access to such a common observation whose lossless recovery is required at the decoder.
-Moreover, the optimality of separation is shown for sources with a common part, and sources with reconstruction constraints.
-Next, these results obtained for the system in presence of side information are utilized to provide a set of necessary conditions for the transmission of correlated sources over a multiple access channel without side information.
-The identified necessary conditions are specialized to the case of bivariate Gaussian sources over a Gaussian multiple access channel, and are shown to be tighter than known results in the literature in certain cases.
-Our results indicate that side information can have a significant impact on the optimality of source-channel separation in lossy transmission, in addition to being instrumental in identifying necessary conditions for the transmission of correlated sources when no side information is present.
+Lossy coding of correlated sources over a multiple access channel (MAC) is studied.
+First, a joint source-channel coding scheme is presented when the decoder has correlated side information.
+Next, the optimality of separate source and channel coding, that emerges from the availability of a common observation at the encoders, or side information at the encoders and the decoder, is investigated.
+It is shown that separation is optimal when the encoders have access to a common observation whose lossless recovery is required at the decoder, and the two sources are independent conditioned on this common observation.
+Optimality of separation is also proved when the encoder and the decoder have access to shared side information conditioned on which the two sources are independent.
+These separation results obtained in the presence of side information are then utilized to provide a set of necessary conditions for the transmission of correlated sources over a MAC without side information.
+Finally, by specializing the obtained necessary conditions to the transmission of binary and Gaussian sources over a MAC, it is shown that they can potentially be tighter than the existing results in the literature, providing a novel converse for this fundamental problem.